hapax/hapax.github.io/assets/simple-physics.md

 You also want to take into account the size of the objects you might be running into.

-The formal way of doing this is called the *scattering cross-section*
+The formal way of doing this is a *scattering cross-section*
 $\sigma$.
 The basic idea is that if you sweep out a "collision cylinder" with cross-section $\sigma$, and the centre of another object lies in the